alvis/presetter/README.md

 # 🏢 Production-grade (security + 100% coverage)
 npx presetter use presetter-preset-esm presetter-preset-strict

+# ⚡ Next.js application with full-stack support
+npx presetter use presetter-preset-next
 ```

 ### 🔧 Or Set It Up Manually